testing-library/react-hooks-testing-library/docs/api-reference.md

 > This is only used when using the `server` module.
 See [SSR](/usage/ssr-hooks) for more information
 > on server-side rendering your hooks.

-A function to hydrate the component.
+A function to hydrate a server rendered component into the DOM.
 This is required before you can interact with the hook, whether that is an `act` or `rerender` call.
-Some effects such as `useEffect` will not be called unless `hydrate` is called.
+Effects created using `useEffect` or `useLayoutEffect` are also not run on server rendered hooks until `hydrate` is called.

 ### `...asyncUtils`